Diogenes pugilator

 Diogenes pugilator is a species of hermit crab, sometimes called the small hermit crab or south-claw hermit crab.
 It is found from the coast of Angola to as far north as the North Sea, and eastwards through the Mediterranean Sea, Black Sea and Red Sea.
 Populations of D. pugilator may be kept in check by the predatory crab Liocarcinus depurator.

+This crab was first described in 1829 by Jean Louis Florent Polydore Roux as Pagurus pugilator.

 Description

 Like other hermit crabs, D. pugilator conceals its soft abdomen inside an empty gastropod mollusc shell; the abdomen is twisted to fit the contours of the shell.
 The carapace protects the anterior part of the crab and can be up to 11 mm long; it is squarish in shape, has triangular projections along the front edge, and is clad with hairs on the front two corners.
 The eyes are on stalks which are about half as long as the width of the carapace.
 The left chela (claw) is very much larger than the right one, and both claws are covered with short hairs.
 The chelae and other legs can be contracted into the entrance of the shell.